musement/js-challenge/README.md

 Please, read all sections within this document carefully.

-Points marked as optional are entirely up to you.
-They are not required.
+Points marked as optional and Extra Credits are entirely up to you.
+They will give you the chance to shine within the selection process but they are not required.

-With the ["Guidelines"](#Guidelines) section in mind, you should complete the following main goals.
+With the ["Guidelines"](#Guidelines) section in mind, you should complete at least the following required features.

 ## Required features

 * Develop a simple build system for your application

+* Avoid to use ANY external libraries for components or services

 * Develop the “Add/Remove to Bag” and “Add/Remove to Wishlist” actions which work con client side only